ClementDreptin/Hayzen/docs/debug-builds.md

 | 4-nx1sp_demo.xex         | :x:                | Fatal crash |
 | 5-nx1mp_demo.xex         | :heavy_check_mark: |             |
 | 6-nx1mp_fast_server.xex  | :x:                | Fatal crash |

-> [!NOTE]
-> You must **NOT** be signed into a profile to start the MW3 EXEs, otherwise it will display an error or crash because you have DLC content (at least Erosion, Aground and Terminal) installed for a different version of the game.
-Just start the EXE and then connect to a profile after.

 ### Call of Duty Ghosts - Alpha (May 9th build)